Why Do My Armpits Sweat So Much?!

 Here it is: SweatBlock Antiperspirant Wipes.
 These clinical strength sweat wipes are extremely effective in stopping excessive underarm sweating.

 Just dab a SweatBlock wipe to a clean, dry underarm right before bedtime.
-In the morning, shower, wash off, and do your thing.
+In the morning, shower, wash off, and go on with your day.

 Most people get 6-7 days of dryness with each SweatBlock application.